Pomegranate Fruit Borer: A Hidden Threat to Your Orchard – Here’s How to Control It

 1. Contact Insecticide Spray

-Use Spinosad 45 SC at 0.3 ml/liter
+Use Spinosad 45 SC at 0.3 ml/liter.

-Target at egg hatch and early larval stages
+Target at egg hatch and early larval stages.

-Spray every 10–12 days during fruit development
+Spray every 10–12 days during fruit development.

 2. Systemic Insecticides

-Lambda-Cyhalothrin or Flubendiamide
+Lambda-Cyhalothrin or Flubendiamide.

-Apply under supervision and follow residue limits
+Apply under supervision and follow residue limits.

 3. Integrated Pest Management (IPM)

-Combine traps, pruning, sprays, and sanitation
+Combine traps, pruning, sprays, and sanitation.

-Record pest population weekly for decisions
+Record pest population weekly for informed decisions.

 ⚠️ Always follow label instructions and maintain pre-harvest intervals to ensure food safety.